Apple cuts App Store affiliate commission from 7% to 2.5%

 For a $1 app, this affiliate commission is just a few cents.
 But it can add up if you’ve built a serious audience.
 And I know this because I’ve experienced this myself.

 Back in 2009, when the App Store was just a few months old, I started a website called iAppstore.eu with a friend of mine (I know, it’s a terrible name).
-It was a sort of directory with recommendations about the best app for something in particular.
+It was a sort of a directory with recommendations about the best app for something in particular.
 It wasn’t particularly original, but we thought people would save time and money by looking at our recommendations as most of the interesting apps were paid downloads.

 The iPhone was slow and heavy, the App Store was a brand new thing.
 But it was fascinating.
 Apple had created a brand new playing field overnight.
 There was no Instagram, Snapchat, WhatsApp or Uber.
 Independent developers were still experimenting, half of the apps were broken in some way or another and the App Store was a tiny place.